 You can convert a PDF bank statement to CSV or Excel with PDFTables.
-A bank statement is a part of anyone’s life, whether you are converting a PDF bank statement for your own personal accounts or you are doing accounts for your business, it’s simple and easy to convert the statements into an Excel (XLS), CSV or XML format.
-In this tutorial, we will be walking you through how to convert a PDF bank statement, so that you can analyse your statement in XLS format.
-We will also cover merging all your XLS bank statements into one Excel document.
+A bank statement is a part of anyone’s life, whether you are converting a PDF bank statement for your own personal accounts or you are doing accounts for your business, it’s simple and easy to convert the statements into Excel (XLS), CSV or XML format.
+In this tutorial, we will be walking you through how to convert a PDF bank statement, so that you can analyse your statement in XLS, CSV or XML format.
+We will also cover merging all bank statement documents into one Excel document.

 Before we start

-As an example, we will be converting a sample PDF bank statement from JPMorgan Chase which will convert into 2 pages and we will download as XLS format.
+As an example, we will be converting a sample PDF bank statement from JPMorgan Chase which will convert into 2 pages.
 If you would like to convert only certain pages from the PDF document, see our tutorial on how to extract pages from a PDF document.
-If you are converting in Mac, use Finder in place of Windows Explorer.
-Let's get started.

-Go to PDFTables.com and click the ‘Convert a PDF’ button to begin converting to Excel.
+Go to PDFTables.com and click the ‘Convert a PDF’ button to begin converting.

-Find your PDF bank statement in Windows Explorer and click open.
+Locate your PDF bank statement and click open.

-When the download is complete, click the arrow to show the download in Windows Explorer.
+When the download is complete, click the arrow to show the download in your file explorer.
 Move the download to your preferred location.
 If you will be merging multiple bank statements, these will all need to be in the same folder.

-Now that you have moved your XLS document, click on it to open it and your converted PDF will open in Excel!
-You have now successfully converted your bank statement from PDF to Excel!
+Now that you have moved your document, click on it to open it and you will see your converted PDF in your chosen program!
+You have now successfully converted your bank statement from PDF to CSV, Excel or XML!

 Using a macro